 By continually writing short-term covered call options, the investor can continue to collect the call premiums plus any dividends on the underlying stock.
 A rolling action occurs when a written call is bought back and the call writer writes a new call with a different strike and/or expiration date.
 Rolling down is replacing a call with another call at a lower strike price to provide more downside protection for the call writer.
 The potential risk is that the call with the lower strike price may be exercised, thus forcing the call writer to sell his stock at the lower price.

-In many cases, when a call is certain to expire worthless, the call writer may want to roll forward his position by selling a later expiration date.
+When a call is certain to expire worthless, the call writer may want to roll forward his position by selling a later expiration date.
 However, if additional calls are written before the already written calls expire, then the call writer may be required to post margin if the writer does not have enough stock to cover all calls.
 It is always possible, though unlikely, that important news may cause a stock to spike in price, putting what seemed to be worthless calls in the money.

 Generally, the call writer will want to continually roll forward his position, since the only commissions will be to write the new calls.
 There are no commissions on expiring calls.
-If the stock is called away, then the covered call writer would have to repurchase the underlying asset to continue the covered call strategy.
+If the stock is called away, then the covered call writer must repurchase the underlying asset to continue the covered call strategy.
 But in certain cases, it may be preferable to let the stock be called away.
 Whether to roll forward or to let the stock be called away depends on the outlook for the stock and on the return of other possible investment opportunities.